 Treatments for or approaches to managing an incompetent cervix might include:

-- Cervical cerclage.
-If you're less than 24 weeks pregnant or have a history of early premature birth and an ultrasound shows that your cervix is opening, a surgical procedure known as cervical cerclage might help prevent premature birth.
+Cervical cerclage.
+If you are less than 24 weeks pregnant or have a history of early premature birth and an ultrasound shows that your cervix is opening, a surgical procedure known as cervical cerclage might help prevent premature birth.
 During this procedure, the cervix is stitched closed with strong sutures.
-The sutures might be removed during the last month of pregnancy or during labor.
+The sutures will be removed during the last month of pregnancy or during labor.

 Your health care provider might also recommend the use of a device that fits inside the vagina and is designed to hold the uterus in place (pessary).
 A pessary can be used to help lessen pressure on the cervix.
 However, further research is needed to determine if a pessary is an effective treatment for cervical insufficiency.